kartik01112004/kartik01112004/README.md

 # Welcome

 ### Hey there 👋 I am Kartik Goel
-I'm a 3nd year B.Tech Computer Science Engineering Student at Maharishi Markandeshwar University.
+I'm a final year B.Tech Computer Science Engineering Student at Maharishi Markandeshwar University.
 I am learning blockchain technology to make security possible.

 All I want is to eventualy make something that is groundbreaking for our civilization